lorenzsp/StandardSirensVSQuasars/README.md

 Lorenzo Speri: lorenzo.speri@aei.mpg.de

-The data of quasar observations are available from the corresponding author Risaliti and Lusso [Nat.
-Astron.3, 272 (2019)] upon reasonable request.
+Our codes used in **Testing the Quasar Hubble Diagram with LISA Standard Sirens** [1] to analyze quasar observations can be also provided, however their usage depends on the quasar data which are available from the corresponding author of [2] upon reasonable request.
-The codes used to analyze quasar observations can be provided

-The datasets and the codes used to perform under it is necessary you can contact me and we can to get in contact with the author  for
+Please contact the author of [2] for the data and we will provide the codes for our analysis.

+## References

+[1]:
+[2]: Risaliti, G., Lusso, E. Cosmological constraints from the Hubble diagram of quasars at high redshifts.
+Nat Astron 3, 272–277 (2019). https://doi.org/10.1038/s41550-018-0657-z